Play to Win

 • Establishing a more formal status reporting system for the client

-• Introducing client personnel to others in the firm
+• Introducing client personnel to other related experts in the firm

 • Introducing the firm’s lawyers to other people from the company

 Updates.
 It is valuable for the team to meet from time to time to talk about the client and its work.
+Hold regular, brief team check-ins (via videoconference for hybrid/remote teams).
 This could involve only the core team or the larger team, depending on the agenda.
 For example:

 • News about the client (“I was out there today and learned …”)